The Estate Arbequina Orchard at Hall Road

 It Starts with the Land

 The character of this land is informed by millennia of Sacramento River alluvial deposits, by cattle grazing during the 19th century Rancho days into the 20th century, rice farming in the late 20th century, and the orchard and remaining savannah that live there now.
-This orchard exists because the Crane Family redeveloped those water-hungry rice fields and nurtured it into one of California's premier high density olive orchards in 2009.
+This orchard exists because the Crane Family redeveloped those water-hungry rice fields and nurtured them into one of California's premier high density olive orchards in 2009.

 Although a monoculture, the six blocks which make up the Hall Road orchard are farmed distinctly, and nature surrounds the entire parcel with a creek to the north, meadows to the east, and another creek to the south.
 The two northern-most blocks are separated from the main blocks by old Valley Oak trees which provide habitat for a pair of great horned owls and many other creatures--from skunks and raccoons to foxes, rabbits, turkeys, deer, and even a bobcat, just to name some of them.